 Yet again, it provides prospective employers with more information about you, while also showcasing your expertise within your industry, it controls what those researching you on the Internet find out about you, and it’s a great way to create buzz about you—the job seeker!
 You can post your blogs to LinkedIn, Twitter, Facebook, and many other social networking and professional networking sites, you can include a link on your business card to your blog, and you can make your blog searchable on the Internet so that others with similar interests (and those looking to hire thought leaders) can find you.

 A job search can be as diversified and creative as you make it.
+When you feel ready to jump start your job search, keep these helpful tips in mind.
 It doesn’t have to be just about responding to ads on the Internet or in the newspaper.
 You can be as proactive and in control of your search as you would like.
 The benefit of diversifying your job search is it gives you many different avenues to be discovered and to discover that great job you’ve been looking for—all without putting all your eggs into one basket.

 Photo Credit: Shutterstock